Moffran/calibrated_explanations/README.md

 Acknowledgements
 ----------------
-This research is funded by the Swedish Knowledge Foundation together with industrial partners supporting the research and education environment on Knowledge Intensive Product Realization SPARK at Jönköping University, Sweden, through projects: AFAIR grant no. 20200223 and PREMACOP grant no. 20220187.
+This research is funded by the Swedish Knowledge Foundation together with industrial partners supporting the research and education environment on Knowledge Intensive Product Realization SPARK at Jönköping University, Sweden, through projects: AFAIR grant no. 20200223, ETIAI grant no. 20230040, and PREMACOP grant no. 20220187.
 Helena Löfström was a PhD student in the Industrial Graduate School in Digital Retailing (INSiDR) at the University of Borås, funded by the Swedish Knowledge Foundation, grant no. 20160035.

 [Rudy Matela](https://github.com/rudymatela) has been our git guru and has helped us with the release process.